Is higher-education a necessity? Is it a must for everyone to have it?

 - Conform to safety guidelines and building codes

-Skills: Detail oriented, mechanical skills, troubleshooting skills communication skills, problem-solving skills.
+Detail-oriented, mechanical skills, troubleshooting skills, communication skills, problem-solving skills.

 Today, the mantra of going to school to get a job seems to be irrelevant.
 There are successful people without a degree out there and below are just some examples.